katriendg/aio-dapr-inner-dev/README.md

 1. Ensure debug session is still active.
 Add a new breakpoint in the file `src/csharp/SamplePubSub/Controllers/MessagesTransformerController.cs`, under the function `MessageReceived` so you can debug messages coming in.
 1. Start a new terminal window using bash or PowerShell as preferred.
 1. Run MQTTUI to view messages on the MQ: `mqttui`.
 This command will connect to the default MQTT server at `localhost` port `1883` which is being forwarded from the cluster to your Dev Container.
 Leave this terminal window running.
-1. Open yet another Terminal window.
+1. Open yet another terminal window.
 1. Publish a message to the MQ (in the second terminal): `mqttui publish "messages" '{"content":"Hello world","tag":"this is 1"}'`.
-1. You should now enter debug console and you can debug as desired based on breakpoints in your code.
+1. You should now see the debug console and you can debug as desired based on breakpoints in your code.
 1. After debugging through the function, go back to your Terminal window where `mqttui` is running and you should see the original message as well as a copy of the message under the topic `outmessages`.
 1. Stop debugging when done (Shift + F5).